How to Fix Cloudy Resin Projects

 - Temperature of the Resin

 The resin must be the correct temperature for the correct finish.
 If it’s too cold, it can affect the finish.
-To warm up resin, place the bottles of pre-mixed resin into warm water and let the resin warm up a tad before mixing.
+To warm up resin, place the bottles of resin and hardener into warm water and let the resin warm up a tad before mixing.
+The bottles should be warm to the touch prior to mixing.
 Do not heat it.

 - Dull After Sanding